 What is Lice?

 Lice, an external parasite that feeds on the blood of their host, can be a real nuisance for cats.
-Although less common than fleas or ticks, lice infestations in felines can still cause intense itching and irritation.
-These tiny, wingless insects attach themselves to the hair shafts of cats and feed on their bodily fluids.
-Adult lice lay eggs, called nits, that are cemented to the hair and can be difficult to spot with the naked eye.
-If you suspect that your furry friend has a lice infestation, it’s important to take action quickly to prevent it from spreading.
-A visit to the vet can confirm the diagnosis and provide advice on how to best treat the problem.
+While fleas and ticks are more common, lice can still cause itching and irritation in cats.
+Small, flightless bugs cling to cat hair and drink their fluids.
+Adult lice lay eggs, which they cement to the hair, making them difficult to spot with the naked eye.
+If you think your pet has lice, act fast to stop it from spreading.
+A visit to the vet can confirm the diagnosis and provide advice on how to treat the problem best.

 What Are The Symptoms Of Cat Lice?